Accounting Hall of Fame

 The Accounting Hall of Fame is an award "recognizing accountants who are making or have made a significant contribution to the advancement of accounting" since the beginning of the 20th century.
 Inductees are from both accounting academia and practice.
-Since its inception in 1950 at The Ohio State University, it has honored 113 influential accounting professors, professional practitioners, and government and business accountants from the United States and other countries.
+Since its inception in 1950 at The Ohio State University, it has honored 124 influential accounting professors, professional practitioners, and government and business accountants from the United States and other countries.

 Annual inductions to The Accounting Hall of Fame are the customary procedure.
-However in some years there are no inductions and in others multiple inductions are made.
+However, in some years there are no inductions, and in others multiple inductions are made.

 Selection to The Accounting Hall of Fame is intended to honor and recognize distinguished service and contributions to the progress of accounting in any of its various fields.
-Evidence of such service includes contributions to accounting research and literature, significant service to professional accounting organizations, wide recognition as an authority in some field of accounting, advancement of accounting education, and public service.
+Evidence of such service includes contributions to accounting research and literature, significant service to professional accounting organizations, wide recognition as an authority in some fields of accounting, advancement of accounting education, and public service.
 A member must have reached a position of eminence from which the nature of his or her contributions may be established.